microsoft/azure_arc/docs/azure_arc_lighthouse/_index.md

 ## Overview

-Modern organizations ussually manage diverse and complex IT infrastructures that frequently are distributed accross on-premises, edge and multi-cloud.
+Modern organizations usually manage diverse and complex IT infrastructures that frequently are distributed across on-premises, edge, and multi-cloud.

-In these kind of environments it is very important to have a consistent approach to operations and select the proper tools that allow you to have greater visibility and work at scale.
-Many enterprises have chosen vendor or technology specific tools which leads to silos, causes a ruptured management experience and an inconsistent approach to operations.
-When we add to the mix the speed and the innovation that cloud native technologies and practices bring to the table, the challenge becomes even greater.
-The absence of single view and consistent tooling complicates the management for customers and partners alike.
+In these kinds of environments, it is very important to have a consistent approach to operations and select the proper tools that allow you to have greater visibility and work at scale.
+Many enterprises have chosen vendor or technology-specific tools which leads to silos, causes a ruptured management experience, and an inconsistent approach to operations.
+When we add to the mix the speed and the innovation that cloud-native technologies and practices bring to the table, the challenge becomes even greater.
+The absence of a single view and consistent tooling complicates the management for customers and partners alike.

-This guide provides an overview of how managed service providers or any multi-tenant organization can leverage Azure Arc in a scalable way to manage hybrid and multicloud environments, with visibility across all managed tenants by using Azure Lighthouse.
+This guide provides an overview of how managed service providers or any multi-tenant organization can leverage Azure Arc in a scalable way to manage hybrid and multi-cloud environments, with visibility across all managed tenants by using Azure Lighthouse.

 ### Management across tenants